sirbrillig/taboo.vim/README.md

 ```

 **NOTE**: tabs look different in terminal vim than in gui versions.
 If you wish
-having terminal style tabs even in the gui version you have to add the
+having terminal style tabs even in gui versions you have to add the following
-following line to your .vimrc file:
+line to your .vimrc file:

 ```
 set guioptions-=e